delphicventurescode/PACOSPERANTO1__pacosperanto_repo__public/README.md

 ### 2. What is PacoSperanto?

 PacoSperanto is a newly developed constructed language designed to unite a global community of peacemakers.
-Rooted in the internationalist spirit of the Esperanto movement and modern linguistic principles, it connects individuals from conflict-ridden regions across Africa (such as the Congo), and Eastern Europe (Ukraine), as well as peacemakers from India, the United States, and beyond.
+Rooted in the internationalist spirit of the Esperanto movement and modern linguistic principles, it connects individuals from conflict-ridden regions across Africa (such as the Congo), and Eastern Europe (Ukraine), as well as peacemakers from India, the United States, and beyond (#summary: this language links people around the world who want to work specifically towards peace and avoiding war / violent conflict).

 Inspired by the attention and encouragement of prominent figures such as Prof. Sanjiv Chopra of Harvard Medical School (brother of Deepak Chopra), PacoSperanto aims to serve as a linguistic instrument for diplomacy, healing, and global harmony.
 The project is officially slated for rollout in Q4 2026 or Q1 2027.

 ### 3. What are the Aims of PacoSperanto?